-- 4.30.
-The development trajectory is set out for all the key areas identified in the Preferred Development Option and shows how the Council sees these areas delivering the required number of new homes and employment land over the next 20 years. - 4.31.
-For the outlying settlements, the trajectory outlines the delivery of 488 new homes in years 0-5, 901 new homes in years 6-10, and 40 new homes in years 11-15.
-Wallace welcomes the delivery within the early years of the plan, and as previously stated, the outlying settlements are key to delivering much needed homes in the early years of the plan period.
-However, Wallace contend that the Council could be more aspirational in terms of an increased number of homes being delivered in years 0-5.
-Therefore, Wallace welcomes the Council to accommodate additional growth in the outlying settlements which will service to maintain a rolling 5-year housing land supply as required by the NPPF and ensure more homes are delivered within the early years of the plan.
+- 4.35.
+The development trajectory is set out for all the key areas identified in the Preferred Development Option and shows how the Council sees these areas delivering the required number of new homes and employment land over the next 20 years. - 4.36.
+It currently shows that up to 500 homes will be allocated in Lymm and this is the largest of all of the outlying settlements, making up 42% of the total for all settlements.
+If this was extrapolated it will translate to 143 in years 0-5 and 357 in Lymm in years 6-11. - 4.37.
+Wallace welcomes the early release of Green Belt sites within the outlying settlements, as this will help to ensure that the supply of housing is spread evenly throughout the Plan period and helps to maintain a rolling 5-year housing land supply.